Back to YlG intro text

 Fig.1.
 Yellow-legged Gull in adult plumage (5cy), January 2012

 Since the mid-1980s Yellow-legged Gull has become a regular visitor to the West Midlands region, with numbers now exceeding 100 individuals annually.
 There are records for all months of the year but with two distinct arrival periods: in late summer (peaking in July) and during mid –winter (peaking in November and December).
 The earlier peak reflects the annual post-breeding moult migration of Yellow-legged Gulls from southern Europe.
 The source of the gulls involved in the mid-winter peak is less clear but may involve wider geographical origins.
-The status of the species in the West Midlands region was described in detail in the West Midland Bird Club Annual Report No. 69 (Dean 2004) and is also discussed here.
+The status of the species in the West Midlands region was described in detail in the West Midland Bird Club Annual Report No. 69 (Dean 2004) and is updated <here>.

 Phenology

 Fig. 2.
-Phenology of an individual Yellow-legged Gull at Kingsbury, Warks, 2010 to 2016/2017
+Phenology of an individual Yellow-legged Gull at Kingsbury Water Park, Warks, 2010 to 2024/2025.

 Appearance, moult and plumage development